Am I Going to Take Control?

 burly as a catalyst to create my own, while in

-literary correspondence (by way of simply
+literary correspondence with (by way of simply

-devouring works by Cedar Sigo, Camille Roy,
+devouring works by) Cedar Sigo, Camille Roy,

-Jack Spicer, John Ashbery, Julien Poirierlike
+Jack Spicer, John Ashbery, Julien Poirier–like

-one wild card thrown in for good measure–
+least one wild card thrown in for good measure–

 because I’ve done this quite long enough to

-know a fairly decent performance algorithm)
+know a fairly decent performance algorithm

 ... like the banana walnut pancakes I used to